Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 Adrian joins us today for the rest of the tour.

-For over a century the Dordogne has been celebrated for its magnificent painted caves from the Late Pleistocine, what archaeologists call Late Paleolithic (40,000-10,000 BC).
+For over a century the Dordogne has been celebrated for its magnificent painted caves from the Upper Palaeolithic (40,000-10,000 BCE).
 At this time humans were sufficiently technologically advanced to survive the extreme cold of the Last Ice Age in this region, and to hunt the huge herds of animals that roamed it.
 For 25,000 years in this region of limestone plateaux and verdant valleys, humans decorated caves with engravings, sculptures and paintings, depicting all kinds of animals in extraordinary, vividly naturalistic detail.
-Around 10,000 BC the climate ameliorated and the magnificent cave decorations cease, possibly because the great herds of bison, deer and other animals that man had hunted – and depicted – moved further north to new pastures that had been freed from the retreating ice cover.
+Around 10,000 BCE the climate ameliorated, and the magnificent cave decorations cease, possibly because the great herds of bison, deer and other animals that man had hunted – and depicted – moved further north to new pastures that had been freed from the retreating ice cover.

-This morning we visit the Musée National de la Préhistoire at Les Eyzies-de-Tayac.
+Our introduction to Prehistory is done at the Musée National de la Préhistoire at Les Eyzies-de-Tayac.
 It is situated in a restored château on a terrace overlooking a plain on which vast herds of reindeer and other beasts would have roamed in the Late Stone Age.
-The château, in fact, is located on the site of a Prehistoric settlement chosen, no doubt, for the excellent view it provided those scanning the plain for game.
+The château, in fact, is located on the site of a prehistoric settlement chosen, no doubt, for the excellent view it provided those scanning the plain for game.
 The museum holds, among other exhibits, an amazing collection of artefacts such as beautifully sculpted reliefs of animals.

-Our last visit today is Rouffignac, a vast prehistoric cave which includes ten kilometres of galleries, two of which were frequented by Cro-Magnon artists.
+After lunch we visit Rouffignac, a vast prehistoric cave which includes ten kilometres of galleries, two of which were frequented by Cro-Magnon artists.
 An electrical train takes us through.
 It’s also exceptional for its more than 150 depictions of mammoths.
 This is linear art: animals and signs outlined in magnanese dioxyde, or finely engraved, or finger-drawn where the wall’s surface is soft enough.
 The simplicity and accuracy of line here reveal the artist’s talent and expertise more in this cave, perhaps, than anywhere else.
 The Great Ceiling, one kilometre from the entrance, offers the viewer an unforgettable whirl of mammoths, bisons, and ibex.
 (Overnight Sarlat) B

 • Bastide town of Monpazier & Thursday Market